 On February 25, 1964, the brash 22-year-old boxer Cassius Clay stunned the sports world by defeating reigning heavyweight champion Sonny Liston in Miami Beach, Florida.
 The 7-1 underdog, who would become known as Muhammad Ali, fulfilled his promise to “float like a butterfly, sting like a bee.”
-Fifty years after he first became heavyweight champion, explore 10 surprising facts about one of the greatest sporting figures of the 20th century.
+Explore 10 surprising facts about one of the greatest sporting figures of the 20th century.

 1. A red-and-white Schwinn bicycle launched his boxing career.

 When the 12-year-old Clay’s beloved bicycle was stolen in October 1954, he reported the theft to Louisville, Kentucky, police officer Joe Martin and vowed to pummel the culprit.
 Martin, who was also a boxing trainer, suggested that the upset youngster first learn how to fight, and he took Clay under his wing.
 Six weeks later, Clay won his first bout in a split decision.

 2. He was originally named in honor of a white abolitionist.

 The fighter, like his father, was named for Cassius Marcellus Clay, a 19th-century farmer and anti-slavery crusader who emancipated the 40 slaves he inherited from his father.
 The abolitionist, a second cousin of Kentucky Senator Henry Clay, edited an anti-slavery newspaper, commanded troops in the Mexican-American War and served as minister to Russia under President Abraham Lincoln.
 In defying Southern conventions of the time, Clay faced more than death threats.
 He was beaten, stabbed and shot by political opponents but lived to the age of 92.

 3. Before becoming known as Muhammad Ali, he changed his name to Cassius X.